The Foundering

 Interactive Art at the College of Architecture and Planning

-The IDIA Lab is designing a series of extended reality artworks that will be installed in the atrium of the College of Architecture and Planning.
+The IDIA Lab has designed a series of extended reality artworks that are installed in the atrium of the College of Architecture and Planning.
 The installation allows passers-by to interact using various modes including motion, voice, and gesture to shape the compositions.
 The works employ sensors, sound art, artificial intelligence, and other programming to create dynamic experiences.

 NSF Virtual Teaching Simulator